This Blog Includes:

 Grading & Assessment in Modern Education

-Apart from the approach to teaching and learning, another unique aspect of modern education is the introduction of grading system which focuses on providing students with certain grades rather than marks to eliminate the quantification of a student’s knowledge about a subject.
-While marks were the major element of assessment in traditional education, modern education has brought forward grading system which is a better way to provide students with an overview of their knowledge and understanding of different subjects.
+Apart from the approach to teaching and learning, another unique aspect of modern education is the introduction of a grading system that focuses on providing students with certain grades rather than marks to eliminate the quantification of a student’s knowledge about a subject.
+While marks were the major element of assessment in traditional education, modern education has brought forward a grading system which is a better way to provide students with an overview of their knowledge and understanding of different subjects.
 With this advanced marking pattern, students are relieved from the scoring pressure and teachers also able to highlight the areas where a student needs to work more on and where they can focus on helping the student perform better.

 Modern Education: A Sample Study

 Modern education comprises of various learning and teaching methods including the popular ‘space learning’ wherein students are encouraged to quickly switch through activities.
 It is a learning method in which the condensed learning content is provided with a 10-minutes break for physical activities.
 For example, students would be provided with 15 minutes of powerpoint presentation and then allotted 10 minutes of sport.
 The aim of this method is to improve their learning abilities.
 It is claimed that physical exercises help brain cells to create a connection that they need to remember the course.
 Furthermore, it has the additional benefit of allowing people to relax.